kressdev/RagdollTrainer/README.md

 ### Changes to the Walker Example:

-* Default Robot Kyle rig replaced with a new rig created in blender (blend file is included in the assets folder).
+* Default Robot Kyle rig replaced with a new rig created in blender (.blend file is included in the assets folder.
+  You will need to download blender to use the prefab asset).

-* Ragdoll prefabs are instantiated by a spawner script attached to the camera.
+* Ragdoll prefab instantiated by a spawner script attached to the camera.

 * Added Heuristic function to drive the joints by user input (for testing only).